SaeedTaghavi/Aes256/README.md

 A test of functionalities (with test of the AES 256 test vectors) is included.

-Two utilities to encrypt and decrypt files are also included, after building the project you can find them in the `util` directory.
+Two utilities to encrypt and decrypt files are also included that you can find them in the `util` directory.

 ## Compile